nodejs/TSC/TSC-Charter.md

 * Development process and any coding standards.
 * Mediating technical conflicts between Collaborators or Foundation projects.
 * Establishing and stewarding a consensus-seeking process to represent the technical community and its work in external communications.
+The scope includes:
+  * Technical development and its process in the the project
+  * Releases and release announcements
+  * Technical documentation
+  * Contributor onboarding and conduct
+  * Project governance
+  * Technical direction
+  * The project website and download server
+  * Petition from the technical community that can be surfaced to the CPC level

 The TSC will define Node.js project’s release vehicles.